lumapps/dep-check/doc/usage.md

 * [Python](https://www.python.org/)
 * [Golang](https://golang.org/)

-By default, the tool assumes it's Python.
+By default, the tool assumes it's operating on a Python project.

 ## The configuration file